 This frustration led me to enroll in a 9-month, 230 hour, yoga teacher training program at Asheville Yoga Center, with the intention of delving deeper into myself.
 This was a life-changing experience for me.
 I discovered a yearning to combine evidence-based practice with something else, something less tangible.
 No longer was I afraid to utter the words “intuitive healing”.
 The human body intuitively knows how to heal itself.
 Sometimes it just needs to be shown the way.

-My biggest and most rewarding accomplishment by far, however, is being the mommy of my two daughters, ages 1 and 4.
+My biggest and most rewarding accomplishment by far, however, is being Mommy to my two daughters, ages 1 and 4.

-I am so excited and humbled to work with and learn from Ruth and Libby at Asheville Holistic Physical Therapy, LLC!
+I am so excited and humbled to work with and learn from Ruth and Libby at Asheville Holistic Physical Therapy!